 2010: My Year In Music

+I love music, but seem to have about a 30-word vocabulary to describe it.
 This is the fifth time I’ve compiled my favorite concerts for TheDailyPage.com.
-I’m not a music critic.
-I consider this annual review a writerly exercise and a homage to artists who made my life richer.
+Make of it what you want.
+I consider it a writerly exercise and a homage to artists who made my life richer.

 Here’s what I wrote in past years: